travetto/travetto/related/todo-app/README.md

   limit?: number;
 }
 ```

 as you can see, the model structure is simple.
-Everything that uses the `Model` services needs to implement `ModelCore`.
+Everything that uses the [@Model](https://github.com/travetto/travetto/tree/1.0.0-docs-overhaul/module//model/src/registry/decorator.ts#L12) services needs to implement [ModelCore](https://github.com/travetto/travetto/tree/1.0.0-docs-overhaul/module//model/src/model/core.ts).

-## Building the service layer
+## Building the Service Layer

 Next we establish the functionality for the service layer.
 The operations we need are:

    *  Create a new todo
    *  Complete a todo
    *  Remove a todo
    *  Get all todos

 Now we need to create `src/service.ts`

-**Code: Service Definition, src/service.ts**
+**Code: Service Definition**
 ```typescript
 import { ModelService } from '@travetto/model';
 import { Injectable, Inject } from '@travetto/di';